pmcafo/pmcafo-Enhanced-Graph-Segmentation/README.md

 d. make

 Your binary will be in build/apps.
-Example image has been provided with this code in img folder to test qui
+Example image has been provided with this code in img folder to test quickly.

+Exe